 Enterprise-level reputation management companies like Terakeet draw from the following tactics to craft the ideal online presence for their customers.

 Monitor for mentions

 When an issue occurs – even a small one – address it as quickly as possible.
 Most minor issues are likely to bubble up as customer service complaints on social media platforms.
 Use a tool like Google alerts to monitor for brand mentions of your company or CEO in real time.
-Use social media monitoring.
+Use social media marketing tools to tap into the conversation beyond Google.
 Claim your business on review sites so you can also get notified the second someone leaves a review.
 It goes a long way to be tuned in to the conversation.